Amenable hyperbolic groups: Preliminaries on geodesic spaces for locally compact groups

 \begin{thm}[H.~Yamabe] Let $G$ be a connected-by-compact locally compact group.
 Then $G$ is compact-by-(virtually connected Lie). \end{thm} (By convention (A)-by-(B) means with a normal subgroup satisfying (A) so that the quotient group satisfies (B).) \begin{proof} See Theorem~4.6 in~\cite{montgomery1955topological}. \end{proof}

 \begin{lem} Let $G$ be any locally compact group.
 There is a compact subgroup $K$ whose image in $G/G^\circ$ is open.
 If $G^\circ$ is Lie, then we can assume that $K\cap G^\circ=1$. \end{lem}

-\begin{proof}[Proof of Lemma~\ref{lem:open-image}] By van Dantzig's theorem~\cite[p.~18]{vanDantzig31}, the totally disconnected group $G/G^\circ$ contains a compact open subgroup; since it suffices to prove the lemma for the pre-image in $G$ of that subgroup, we can assume that $G/G^\circ$ is compact.
-Thus Yamabe's theorem applies and $G$ contains a compact normal subgroup $K$ such that $G/K$ is a Lie group.
-In particular, $G/K$ has finitely many connected components and therefore, upon replacing again $G$ by an open subgroup, we can assume that $G/K$ is a connected Lie group.
-The next lemma, of independent interest, implies in particular that we have $G^\circ.K=G$; thus indeed $K$ has open image.
+\begin{proof}[Proof of Lemma~\ref{lem:open-image}] By van Dantzig's theorem~\cite[p.~18]{vanDantzig31}, the totally disconnected group $G/G^\circ$ contains a compact open subgroup; let $H$ be the pre-image in $G$ of that subgroup, so that $H$ is open in $G$ and $H/H^\circ$ is compact.

+Thus Yamabe's theorem applies and $H$ contains a compact normal subgroup $K$ such that $H/K$ is a Lie group.
+Since $H/H^\circ$ is compact, it follows that $H/K$ has finitely many connected components and therefore, upon replacing $H$ by a smaller open subgroup, we can assume that $H/K$ is a connected Lie group.
+The next lemma, of independent interest, implies in particular that we have $H^\circ.K=H$; thus indeed the image of $K$ in $G/G^\circ$ is the open subgroup $H/H^\circ$.

-Assume that $G^\circ$ is Lie.
+For the additional statement, assume that $G^\circ$ is Lie.
 Then there exists a neighbourhood $V$ of 1 such that $V\cap G^\circ$ contains no nontrivial subgroup.
 Since any compact group is pro-Lie (by Peter-Weyl's Theorem), $V$ contains a normal subgroup $K'$ of $K$ such that $K/K'$ is Lie; clearly we have $K'\cap G^\circ =1$.
 If $\pi$ is the projection to $G/G^\circ$, it follows that $\pi(K)/\pi(K')$ is both Lie and profinite, hence is finite, so $\pi(K')$ is open in $G/G^\circ$ as well. \end{proof}

 \begin{lem} Let $G$ be a locally compact group with a quotient map $\pi \colon G\twoheadrightarrow L$ onto a Lie group $L$.
 Then $\pi(G^\circ)=L^\circ$. \end{lem}

 \begin{proof} Obviously (considering $\pi^{-1}(L^\circ)\to L^\circ$) we can suppose that $L$ is connected.
 We have to show that $NG^\circ=G$, where $N$ is the kernel of $\pi$.
 Since $G/\overline{NG^\circ}$ is both a quotient of the connected group $L=G/N$ and of the totally disconnected group $G/G^\circ$, it is trivial, in particular $NG^\circ$ is dense.
 This allows to conclude at least when $N$ is compact or $G$ is a Lie group (not assumed connected).
 Indeed, in both cases this assumption implies that $NG^\circ$ is closed (when $G$ is a Lie group, see this by modding out by $N\cap G^\circ$).